danvk/catskills/_posts/2023-06-21-panther-bba.md

 ![Singing Hermit Thrush]({{site.baseurl}}/assets/2023-06-21-panther-bba/P1150690-singing-hermit.jpeg)

+On the way up we saw five gallon jugs of water with a curious note on them: "Please leave for Hungarian Scouts".
 We stopped by the spring to see whether it was running.
 I'd [asked] on the Catskills Trail Conditions Facebook group and been told that it was, but slowly.
 This was correct, it was just a trickle.
 We decided to go set up our tent and come back after to fill up.
 In retrospect this was a mistake: we would have had to carry more weight up the last quarter mile, but we would have saved at least twenty minutes of hiking back and forth.

 ![Our tent in the ferns]({{site.baseurl}}/assets/2023-06-21-panther-bba/tent-in-ferns.jpeg)